Become A Member

 Any medical student of a school accredited by the Accreditation Council for Graduate Medical Education or the American Osteopathic Association.
 International student members receive the same benefits as US medical student members.

-Any former member of the Emergency Medicine Residents' Association who has a continued interest in the organization and in supporting emergency medicine residency training and the future of emergency medicine.
+- Any former active or international member of the Association who has a continued interest in the organization;

 - Any physician who completed an ACGME or AOA accredited emergency medicine residency program;

 - Any physician who is board certified by ABEM or AOBEM;